followmyutopia/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/calculateCustomSummary.md

 ===========================================================================

 <!--shortDescription-->
 Specifies a custom aggregate function.
-Applies only if the [summaryType](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#summaryType) is *"custom"*.
+Applies only if the [summaryType](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#summaryType) is *"custom"* and the [remoteOperations](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/#remoteOperations) is **false**.
 Cannot be used with an [XmlaStore](/Documentation/ApiReference/Data_Layer/XmlaStore/).
 <!--/shortDescription-->

 <!--fullDescription-->